iechevarria/reading-notes/capital-and-time-konings-2018.md

-# capital and time: for a new critique of neoliberal reason by martijn konings (2018)
+# capital and time: for a new critique of neoliberal reason

+- author: martijn konings
+- year: 2018
+- isbn: 9781503604438

 the following are my notes on capital and time. these do not constitute a summary. instead, these are ideas that are new to me or that caught my eye.